tkofb/UnreadMail/README.md

 # UnreadMail
-This is a gmail api project which returns how many emails are still unread
+This is a gmail API project which returns how many emails are still unread